 No. The polar bodies naturally dissolve at implantation and have no significance after fertilization.
 With embryo biopsy, the three-day old embryo is unaffected by the removal of one or two cells.
 Thus far, there has been no increase in the rate of congenital abnormalities or pregnancy complications in patients when embryo biopsy has been done.

 Most chromosomally abnormal embryos either do not implant or spontaneously abort shortly after implantation.
-The use of PGT allows that only normal embryos are transferred back into the uterus, providing a much better chance of achieving a full-term pregnancy with chromosomally healthy embryos.
+When PGT is used, only normal embryos are transferred into the uterus, giving patients a much better chance of carrying their pregnancy to full-term with healthy babies.

 PGT is rapidly advancing with improvements in accuracy and availability.
 More and more genetic disorders will be able to be diagnosed.
 New techniques are being developed that will allow all the chromosomes from the embryos to be checked, improving the success rates of IVF.

 PGT is an exciting technology that offers couples at risk an alternative to pregnancy termination of an affected fetus.
 PGT-A of aneuploidy has the potential to decrease miscarriage rates and possibly increase implantation rates.

 Further studies are required to demonstrate whether or not patients with repeat IVF failures, recurrent pregnancy loss, and advanced maternal age could benefit from routine application of PGT.